 Test data management can improve compliance and optimize storage, spending, and enhance the end-user experience.
 A robust test data management strategy allows enterprises to efficiently satisfy the test data needs in their DevOps automation cycle by taking care of data profiling & analysis, governance, provisioning, generation, environment management, and privacy.

 K2View also bridges the gap between application-centric and data-centric approaches.
 By using the Digital Entity, which is the digital version of a person, place, or thing, K2View gives organizations holistic, real-time access to their data.
-To learn more about K2View’s TDM capabilities, view the demo here.
+Check out K2View’s TDM capabilities, to learn how we address the challenges of DevOps test data management.